Transcript: Longer Life Within Walking Distance

 Exercise is so important that not walking an hour a day is considered a high risk behavior, alongside smoking, excess drinking and being obese.
 Having any one of these effectively ages us three to five years in terms of risk of dying prematurely, though interestingly those that ate green vegetables on a daily basis did not appear to have that same bump in risk.
 Even if broccoli-eating couch potatoes live as long as walkers, there are a multitude of ancillary health benefits to physical activity, so much so that doctors are encouraged to prescribe it, to signal to the patient that exercise is medicine.
 In fact powerful medicine.

 Researchers at the London School, Harvard and Stanford compared exercise to drug interventions and found that exercise often worked just as well as drugs for the treatment of heart disease and stroke, and the prevention of diabetes.
 Of course there’s not a lot of money to fund exercise studies, so one option would be to require drug companies to compare any new drug to exercise.
 In cases where drug options provide only modest benefit, patients deserve to understand the relative impact that physical activity might have on their condition.
-We could through diet into the mix too.
+We could throw diet into the mix too.
 Yes, your new drug beats out placebo, but does it work as well as kale?